passionate-code/dockerized_app/README.md

 # Set up Docker #

-sudo yum check-update // update yum curl -fsSL https://get.docker.com/ | sh // download docker sudo systemctl start docker // start docker sudo systemctl enable docker // enable docker
+sudo yum check-update # update yum

+curl -fsSL https://get.docker.com/ | sh # download docker

+sudo systemctl start docker # start docker

+sudo systemctl enable docker # enable docker

 # Run Docker composer #

-docker compose up --build -d   // start all services as defined in docker-compose.yml configuration file
+docker compose up --build -d   # start all services as defined in docker-compose.yml configuration file

 # Services in docker-compose.yml #

 1) backend_expressjs
 The backend service will be build using configuration in api/Dockerfile.
 The service can be accessed using this link after it is started: http://localhost:9000

-2) mongo
+2) frontend_reactjs
+The backend service will be build using configuration in client/Dockerfile.
+The service can be accessed using this link after it is started: http://localhost:3000

 ### Demo ###